Marsh's Library: Foundation

-The design was by the then Surveyor General of Ireland, Sir William Robinson, also the architect of the Royal Hospital Kilmainham.
+The design was by the then Surveyor General of Ireland, Sir William Robinson.
+Thomas Burgh designed an extension of the library wing and entrance porch a few years later in 1710 following Robinson's disgrace for unrelated financial impropriety and return to England.

 Marsh donated his own library, which included the former library of Bishop Edward Stillingfleet, of over 10,000 volumes, regarded as one of the finest in England, which he had bought for 2,500 pounds.

 Dr. Elias Bouhereau, a Huguenot refugee from La Rochelle who fled from France after the Revocation of the edict of Nantes, was the first librarian or Keeper, and also donated his personal library.

 The Library was formally incorporated in 1707 by Parliament, which vested the house and books in a body known as the Governors and Guardians of the Library, comprising religious and state dignitaries and officials, and their successors still oversee it.
 Narcissus Marsh died in 1713, and is buried just beyond the library, in the grounds of the cathedral.

 In 1745, John Stearne, Bishop of Clogher, bequeathed half of his collection of books to the library.
 The other half of Stearne's book collection (and all of his manuscripts) were given to Trinity College, Dublin.